What is a Furby? A Brief History of a Pop Culture Phenomenon

 Furbish Language

-Furbish is the unique language spoken by all Furbies when they first come out of the box.
-It’s a mix of short words, simple syllables, and different sounds that combine to create a language that only Furbies can understand.
+Furbish is the unique, gibberish-like language that all Furbies speak right out of the box.
+It’s a mix of simple syllables and quirky sounds that gives the toy its distinct personality.

 Security Concerns